The Invisible (2007 film): Track listing

 The soundtrack released by Hollywood Records does not contain Marco Beltrami's original score but does include Thirty Seconds to Mars's song "The Kill", the video of which also appears on the DVD.

 Release

 The Invisible was released in the United States on April 27, 2007, by Buena Vista Pictures under the Hollywood Pictures banner.
 It marked the final film to be distributed under the Hollywood Pictures label before the brand was permanently dissolved by The Walt Disney Company, reportedly due to underperformance at the box office.

 Home media

-The film was released on Blu-ray and DVD on October 16, 2007, by Walt Disney Studios Home Entertainment under the Hollywood Pictures Home Entertainment label.
+The film was released on Blu-ray and DVD on October 16, 2007, by Buena Vista Home Entertainment (under the Hollywood Pictures Home Entertainment banner).
 Special features included audio commentary by director David S. Goyer and writers Christine Roum and Mick Davis, deleted scenes, and two music videos.

 Reception

 Box office

 The Invisible grossed $7.7 million in its opening weekend across 2,019 theaters in North America.
 It went on to earn $20.6 million domestically, with an additional $6.2 million from international markets, bringing its worldwide total to $26.8 million.